 Bi-annual checkups and cleanings are an important part of your oral healthcare.
-Regular exams can catch small issues, before they become bigger ones.
+Regular exams can catch small issues before they become bigger ones.
 Having a six-month cleaning removes excess tartar.
 This is important because it can help prevent gum disease.

 Tartar, also called calculus, is actually a form of hardened dental plaque caused by a build-up and calcification of minerals.
-When tartar accumulates on the teeth, it dramatically increases your risk of developing gingivitis (an inflammation of the gums).
+When tartar accumulates on the teeth, it dramatically increases your risk of developing gingivitis (inflammation of the gums).
 Because tartar bonds and hardens (calcifies) on teeth, it must be removed by a trained dental professional.

-Dental crowns are a like a cap that is custom made to fit onto the top of your tooth.
+Dental crowns are like a cap that is custom made to fit onto the top of your tooth.
 A crown can restore and strengthen the integrity of a damaged tooth.
-Sometimes a crown in required when a cavity is too large for a filling.
+Sometimes a crown is required when a cavity is too large for a filling.
 In other cases, a tooth may be chipped, weakened or worn down, or badly shaped.

 A crown may also be used to improve the appearance or save a tooth after a root canal.
-A properly made dental crown matches the shade of your teeth, appears and functions like a natural tooth, and fits comfortably in your mouth and works with your bite.
+A properly made dental crown matches the shade of your teeth, appears and functions like a natural tooth, and fits comfortably in your mouth, and works with your bite.
 Generally speaking, a crown usually takes one to two visits to complete.

 Dental fillings have come a long way in recent years.
-New composite materials are not only stronger, they last longer and can be color matched to your teeth to make them less noticeable.
+New composite materials are not only stronger, they last longer and can be color-matched to your teeth to make them less noticeable.

-Inlays and onlays are sometimes called an indirect filling because they are crafted before being fitted and bonded onto the tooth.
+Inlays and Onlays are sometimes called indirect filling because they are crafted before being fitted and bonded onto the tooth.
 An inlay covers the chewing surface of the tooth, including the nooks and fissures of the tooth.
 An onlay, on the other hand, covers the cusps, or mounded sections of the tooth.

-Dental sealants create a barrier which protects your teeth from dental plaque and acids caused by the bacteria in your mouth.
+Dental sealants create a barrier that protects your teeth from dental plaque and acids caused by the bacteria in your mouth.
 Dental sealants are painted onto the surface of the teeth to reduce the chance of dental decay.
 They are often used to protect the teeth of children, although they can be used at any age.
 Regular dental care is still required, but properly applied dental sealants can go a long way in protecting your teeth.

 Oral Cancer Screening